NDSGH/Python41_Homework/README.md

-To check it you should uncomment task by task
+To check it you should run files